Class Schedules and Catalog Background Image

 Meeting & Clearing Prerequisites

-Students may meet prerequisite requirements through satisfactory completion of designated MiraCosta courses or by completing coursework from other United States regionally accredited post-secondary institutions.
+Students may meet prerequisite requirements through satisfactory completion of designated MiraCosta College courses or by completing coursework from other institutions accredited by an agency recognized by the U.S. Secretary of Education.

 Using Coursework from Other Institutions to Clear Prerequisites

 To clear prerequisites taken at another institution, students need to provide a transcript or other evidence, such as a grade report, to the Admissions and Records Office along with a Prerequisite/Priority Enrollment form.
 The office reviews the transcript or other evidence to determine applicability.
-Grades of C- from a US regionally accredited institution will be accepted (1.7 grade points based on a 4.0 scale or the equivalent).
+Grades of C- from an institution accredited by a nationally recognized accrediting agency will be accepted (1.7 grade points based on a 4.0 scale or the equivalent).
 It generally takes 3 to 5 business days to clear a prerequisite taken at another institution.

 Additionally, students may meet prerequisites by qualifying through appropriate MiraCosta competency or other approved exams.
 High school coursework may not be used to clear prerequisites unless the prerequisite listed in the course description specifically allows for it.